carlhuda/janus/README.markdown

 * `<Leader>tr` expands to `:te {directory of current file}/` (open in a new MacVIM tab)
 * `<C-P>` inserts the directory of the current file into a command
+* Automatic insertion of closing quotes, parenthesis, and braces

 ## "Project Drawer" aka NERDTree